|Vertical Drop:||500 feet|

 Ski resort fever hit the Rangeley Lakes region in the 1950s when local businessmen looked to tap into the growing number of skiers in New England.
 Ski area designer Sel Hannah was brought over from New Hampshire to check out 2,470 foot Bald Mountain in Oquossoc and 4,116 foot Saddleback Mountain near Rangeley.
 While Hannah saw more potential in Saddleback, both mountains were developed by separate companies.
 By spring of 1958, Bald Mountain had already been surveyed and plans for a chairlift were being considered.

-The Bald Mountain Ski Corp., led by local developer and State Senator Shelton C. Noyes, pulled together $24,300 from area business owners and commenced work on December 4, 1959.
+The Bald Mountain Ski Corp., led by local developer and State Senator Shelton C. Noyes, pulled together $24,300 from area business owners and commenced work on December 4, 1959 on land leased from International Paper Company.
 In 45 days time, an access road and 400 car parking lot were built, a train station dragged in for a lodge, a trail cut, and an 800 foot rope tow constructed.

 In the Shadow of Saddleback